As of January 2019, Facebook was staying ahead in the social network market, with over 2.2 billion monthly active users according to Statista.

 Day by day, we move closer to the complete dominance of video over the internet.

-According to Cisco, one of the biggest technology companies,
+According to Cisco, one of the biggest technology companies, video will make up 82% of both business and consumer internet traffic by 2022.

 Facebook reports that people are watching more video content than ever before.